Accessible Home Handyman in Queen Creek, AZ

 Do I need a permit for accessibility modifications in Queen Creek?

-Most interior modifications — grab bars, handrails, door hardware changes — don't require permits.
-Threshold ramps and exterior work sometimes do, depending on the scale.
+Most interior work doesn't.
+Grab bars, handrails, door hardware.
+Threshold ramps and exterior work sometimes do, depending on scope.
 We know Queen Creek's rules and pull permits when needed.
-It's part of doing the job right.
+That's part of doing it right.

 How much does it cost to make a bathroom more accessible?

-Depends on what you're doing.
-Adding grab bars and a fold-down bench runs $400–$800.
-A full accessible bathroom redesign runs thousands.
-We quote by the project, not by the hour.
+Grab bars plus a fold-down bench runs $400 to $800.
+Full accessible bathroom redesign runs much more.
+We quote by project, not by the hour.

 Can you work around my existing layout, or do I need to renovate?

-Most of the time, we work around what you have.
-Queen Creek's newer homes have decent bones.
-Smart targeting gets you 90% of the way there without tearing walls down.
-Renovation-level work is rare.
+Most of the time we work with what you have.
+Queen Creek's newer homes have solid bones.
+Smart targeting gets you 90% of the way without tearing walls.
+Full renovation is rare.

 Get Started